SaifAlYounan/BoardAgent/README.md

 information and the confirmations you give.
 You remain responsible for reading what you confirm and for securing your agent and your local copies.

-BoardAgent is not a qualified electronic-signature service or a notary, and it is not legal advice.
-It cannot prove that a person understood a record.
+BoardAgent is not a qualified electronic-signature service or a notary yet, and it is not legal advice.
+It cannot yet prove that a person understood a record.

 ### Binding confirmations need a client that renders forms